LuapRebel/overtime/README.md

 - x Block non admin and guest user
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime
+- Create an audit log for each text message
+- Need to update end_date when confirmed

 ## TODOS: